cue-lang/cue/doc/tutorial/kubernetes/README.md

 We have shown that we can further compact a configuration by manually optimizing template files.
-However, we have also shown that the manual optimizition only gives a marginal benefit with respect to the quick-and-dirty semi-automatic reduction.
+However, we have also shown that the manual optimization only gives a marginal benefit with respect to the quick-and-dirty semi-automatic reduction.
-The benefits for the manual definition largely lies in the orginazational flexibility one gets.
+The benefits for the manual definition largely lies in the organizational flexibility one gets.

 Manually tailoring your configurations allows creating an abstraction layer between logical definitions and Kubernetes-specific definitions.
-At the same time, CUE's order independence makes it easy to mix in low-level Kubernetes configuration whereever it is convenient and applicable.
+At the same time, CUE's order independence makes it easy to mix in low-level Kubernetes configuration wherever it is convenient and applicable.

 Manual tailoring also allows us to add our own definitions without breaking